Lou Marson: Minor leagues

 In 2008, Marson won the Paul Owens Award as the top minor league player in the Phillies' farm system.
-In 94 games behind the plate for the AA Reading Phillies, Marson batted .314 with five home runs and 18 doubles.
+In 94 games behind the plate for the Double-A Reading Phillies, Marson batted .314 with five home runs and 18 doubles.
 He also walked 68 times.
 For his efforts, he was named to both the midseason and post-season Eastern League All-Star teams.
-He led that league, and all AA-level leagues, in on-base percentage with a .433 mark and posted a 14-game hitting streak at the end of May, during which he had a grand slam and six RBI in one game.
+He led that league, and all Double-A leagues, in on-base percentage with a .433 mark and posted a 14-game hitting streak at the end of May, during which he had a grand slam and six RBI in one game.
 A converted infielder with a strong arm, he allowed 30 baserunners in 83 stolen-base attempts for a steal percentage of 36%.
 The Phillies purchased Marson's contract at the conclusion of the 2008 Eastern League season, and he was called up to the majors for the postseason stretch run.
 After the season, the Phillies' farm system director, Steve Noworyta, said that Marson "continues, like fine wine, to get better as he ages."
 His stock as a Baseball America prospect rose from eighth in the system to third, and he was named one of the top 50 prospects in Major League Baseball.

 Marson and Reading teammate Jason Donald were selected to the United States national baseball team for the 2008 Olympics, where they won the bronze medal.
 National team manager Davey Johnson said that "[he] really impressed me during (the Futures Game)… He caught the first three innings.
 We don't give the signs to the catcher.
 He told (pitcher) Brett Anderson to throw over to first and he picked (a runner off).
 His numbers are outstanding for a catcher—great offensive catcher—and I got reports that said everything about him is good."